vagrant-smartos/vagrant-smartos-zones/README.md

 Please forgive any lapses of acknowledgment.
 I've read so many blog posts and so much source code in the course of working on this, many references have fallen by the wayside.

+## Caveats

+* Only one local zone per box.
+Working on it.
+* Usage may change with each prerelease version until I get it right.
+Until a non .pre version is released, check commit logs.

 ## Contributing